Reds vs. White Sox Player Props Betting Odds

-Player prop bet options for Jonathan India, Andrew Vaughn and others are available when the Cincinnati Reds host the Chicago White Sox at Great American Ball Park on Friday (first pitch at 6:40 PM ET).
+Player prop betting options for Jonathan India, Andrew Vaughn and others are available in the Cincinnati Reds-Chicago White Sox matchup at Great American Ball Park on Saturday, starting at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!